RedChiliPepper/Physics_of_Data_Projects/Neural_Networks_and_Deep_Learning/README.md

 # Multi Track Music Generation Using Generative Adversarial Networks

-This is the final group project of the "Neural Networks and Deep Learning" course at the University of Padua.
+This is the final group project for the "Neural Networks and Deep Learning" course at the University of Padua.
 The project was developed by a group composed of Stefano Campagnola, Sebastiano Monti, and myself.

 In this project, we explore the complex task of generating music using state-of-the-art models based on generative adversarial networks.
 The architecture we implemented can generate piano rolls of mono and multi-instrumental polyphonic music, both from scratch and conditioned on a previous sample.